-During our nude trip through Italy we discovered a wonderful region in southern Tuscany which hasn’t been overrun by tourists yet.
+During our nude trip through Italy, we discovered a wonderful region in southern Tuscany which hasn’t been overrun by tourists yet.
 Well, we didn’t actually discover it, Bas and Domenica did about nine years ago.
-They decided that it was the perfect place to start their own naturist camping Sasso Corbo.
+They decided that it was the perfect place to start their own naturist campsite Sasso Corbo.
 A choice with which we couldn’t agree more.
 The surroundings provide the perfect place for naturists who want to indulge in nature and history and have a great nude vacation in Italy.
 But those are not the only reasons why we liked Sasso Corbo that much.

 How to get to Sasso Corbo